-There are two mode registers in the component: mode register and extended mode register (EMR).
+There are two mode registers in the component: mode register and extended mode reg- ister (EMR).
 The mode register is illustrated in Figure 6 on page 14.
 The mode register is used to define the specific mode of operation of the SDRAM.
 This definition includes the selection of a burst length (BL), a burst type, a CAS latency (CL), an operating mode and a write burst mode, as shown in Figure 6 on page 14.
-The mode register is programmed via the LOAD MODE REGISTER command and will retain the stored information until it is programmed again or the device loses power.

-Mode register bits M0-M2 specify the BL, M3 specifies the type of burst, M4-M6 specify the CL, M7 and M8 specify the operating mode, M9 specifies the write burst mode, and M10 and M11 should be set to zero.
-M12 and M13 should be set to zero to prevent the extended mode register from being programmed.

-The mode registers must be loaded when all banks are idle, and the controller must wait ^tMRD before initiating the subsequent operation.
+The mode register is programmed via the LMR command and will retain the stored information until it is programmed again or the device loses power.
+Mode register bits M[2:0] specify the BL, M3 specifies the type of burst, M[6:4] specify the CL, M[8:7] specify the operating mode, M9 specifies the write burst mode, and M[11:10] should be set to zero.
+The mode register must be loaded when all banks are idle, and the controller must wait ^t MRD before initiating the subsequent operation.
 Violating either of these requirements will result in unspecified operation.

-Burst Length (BL)

-Read and write accesses to the SDRAM are burst oriented, with the BL being programmable, as shown in Figure 6 on page 14.
+Burst Length (BL) Read and write accesses to the SDRAM are burst oriented, with the BL being program- mable, as shown in Figure 6 on page 14.
 The BL determines the maximum number of column locations that can be accessed for a given READ or WRITE command.
-BL = 1, 2, 4, 8, or continuous locations are available for both the sequential and the interleaved burst types, and a continuous-page burst is available for the sequential type.
-The continuous-page burst is used in conjunction with the BURST TERMINATE command to generate arbitrary BLs.
+BL = 1, 2, 4, 8 locations are available for both the sequential and the interleaved burst types, and a continuous page burst is available for the sequential type.
+The continuous page burst is used in conjunction with the BURST TERMINATE command to generate arbitrary burst lengths.
 Reserved states should not be used, as unknown operation or incompatibility with future versions may result.

-When a READ or WRITE command is issued, a block of columns equal to the BL is effectively selected.
+When a READ or WRITE command is issued, a block of columns equal to the BL is effec- tively selected.
 All accesses for that burst take place within this block, meaning that the burst will wrap within the block if a boundary is reached.
-The block is uniquely selected by A1-A8 when BL = 2, A2-A8 when BL = 4, and A3-A8 when BL = 8.
+The block is uniquely selected by A[8:1] when BL = 2, A[8:2] when BL = 4, and A[8:3] when BL = 8.
 The remaining (least significant) address bit(s) is (are) used to select the starting location within the block.

-Burst Type

-Accesses within a given burst may be programmed to be either sequential or interleaved; this is referred to as the burst type and is selected via bit M3.
+Continuous page bursts wrap within the page if the boundary is reached.
+Burst Type Accesses within a given burst may be programmed to be either sequential or interleaved; this is referred to as the burst type and is selected via bit M3.
 The ordering of accesses within a burst is determined by the BL, the burst type, and the starting column address, as shown in Table 4 on page 15.